Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 A Workspace is defined in module _Preload_ as just a constant: `Workspace :: s64;`
 To know the current workspace the compiler is working at, use the procedure `get_current_workspace :: ()` (see line (1)).
 This returns 0 at run-time.
 You can ask the compiler to create one or several different new workspaces with the procedure `compiler_create_workspace();` which returns a variable of type Workspace (see line (2)).
 It can only be run at compile-time.
+Have a look at the ways to check (2B-C) whether your workspace is ready.
 Different workspaces run completely separate from each other, one workspace does not affect another workspace.

 _Why is the workspace for the target program at the command-line called 'Workspace 2'?_